Carmen Miranda: In the U.S.

 Miranda arrived in New York on 18 May 1939.
 She and the band had their first Broadway performance on 19 June 1939 in The Streets of Paris.
-Although Miranda's part was small (she only spoke four words), she received good reviews and became a media sensation.
+Although Miranda's part was small (she spoke only four words), she received good reviews and became a media sensation.
 According to New York Times theater critic Brooks Atkinson, most of the musical numbers "ap[e] the tawdry dullness" of genuine Paris revues and "the chorus girls, skin-deep in atmosphere, strike what Broadway thinks a Paris pose ought to be".
 Atkinson added, however, that "South American contributes the [revue's] most magnetic personality" (Miranda).
 Singing "rapid-rhythmed songs to the accompaniment of a Brazilian band, she radiates heat that will tax the Broadhurst [theater] air-conditioning plant this Summer".
 Although Atkinson gave the revue a lukewarm review, he wrote that Miranda made the show.

-Syndicated columnist Walter Winchell wrote for the Daily Mirror that a star had been born who would save Broadway from the slump in ticket sales caused by the 1939 New York World's Fair.
+Syndicated columnist Walter Winchell wrote for the New York Daily Mirror that a star had been born who would save Broadway from the slump in ticket sales caused by the 1939 New York World's Fair.
 Winchell's praise of Carmen and her Bando da Lua was repeated on his Blue Network radio show, which reached 55 million listeners daily.
 The press called Miranda "the girl who saved Broadway from the World's Fair".
-Her fame grew quickly, and she was formally presented to President Franklin D. Roosevelt at a White House banquet shortly after her arrival.

 According to a Life magazine reviewer:

 Partly because their unusual melody and heavy accented rhythms are unlike anything ever heard in a Manhattan revue before, partly because there is not a clue to their meaning except the gay rolling of Carmen Miranda's insinuating eyes, these songs, and Miranda herself, are the outstanding hit of the show.